intel/ittapi/docs/src/ittapi/frame-api.rst

-Use the frame API to insert calls to the desired places in your code and analyze performance per frame, where frame is the time period between frame begin and end points.
-When frames are displayed in Intel® VTune™ Profiler, they are displayed in a separate track, so they provide a way to visually separate this data from normal task data.
+Use the frame API to insert calls to the desired places in your code and analyze performance per frame.
+A frame is defined as the time period between the frame begin and frame end points.
+Frames display in Intel® VTune™ Profiler as a separate track, so they provide a way to visually separate this data from typical task data.

-Frame API is a per-process function that works in resumed state.
-This function does not work in paused state.
+The frame API is a per-process function that works in the resumed state.
+This function does not work in the paused state.

-You can run the frame analysis to:
+Run the frame analysis to:

 -  Analyze Windows OS game applications that use DirectX\* rendering.
--  Analyze graphical applications performing repeated calculations.
+-  Analyze graphical applications that perform repeated calculations.
--  Analyze transaction processing on a per transaction basis to discover input cases that cause bad performance.
+-  Analyze transaction processing on a per-transaction basis to discover input cases that cause bad performance.